vinisalazar/BioProv/paper/paper.md

 To export the project, there are a few options.
 The user can either:

    * export the project in a tabular format such as the one presented in `myTable.csv`.
-This will omit project information (about programs, for example), but will preserve information of samples and files.
-Done with the `Project.to_csv()` method;
+This omits project information (about programs, for example), but preserves information of samples and files.
+This action is done with the `Project.to_csv()` method;
-   * export the project as JSON, the preferred option, as BioProv can deserialize this format back into a `Project` object with all related information; Done with the `Project.to_json()` method;
+   * export the project as JSON, the preferred option, as BioProv can deserialize this format back into a `Project` object with all related information; This is done with the `Project.to_json()` method;
    * store the project in BioProv's database.
 BioProv has a builtin document-oriented database, as explained in the following section.